kang-sw/gdext-egui/README.md

 godot = { git = "https://github.com/godot-rust/gdext", branch = "master" }
 gdext-egui = { git = "https://github.com/kang-sw/gdext-egui", branch = "master" }
 ```

-To primary class `EguiBridge` be correctly registered, in any of your gdextension source
-code, `EguiBridge::new_alloc()` should be referred within any reachable code path.
-After
-that, you can freely write `egui` code using `EguiBridge::egui_context()`.

-> TODO: Add Usage

 # Features